 Although it’s true that your application is made up of several pieces, each must work together to advance the story of why you want to become a doctor.
 There’s a great deal more to your application than a high GPA and MCAT score.
 Admissions committees want to get to know who you are.
 Who is the person behind your accomplishments?
 What drives you?
 Who in your life had the greatest impact on your desire to pursue medicine?

 Each piece of your application must join together to form a cohesive narrative.
-For Arizona in particular, focusing on your past work with rural and underserved populations, as well your desire to continue working with and assisting those same groups and maintain or establish roots in Arizona, is essential to your acceptance.
+For Arizona in particular, focusing on your past work with rural and underserved populations, as well as your desire to continue working with and assisting those same groups and maintain or establish roots in Arizona, is essential to your acceptance.

 Bottom Line: Is Going to Medical School in Arizona Right for You?